for forming a team to build successful partnerships

 Most importantly, you want to select members who have built

 trust and respect within their institution.
-Those selected will be responsible
+If trust is

 already built, then plan implementation is easier.